Other Articles from Valentine Njoroge

-It’s obvious that male reproductive health is not something we like to speak about, but we must realise that there is so much that goes into keeping your penis happy, healthy and hard.
+It’s obvious that male reproductive health is not something we like to speak about, but we must realize that there is so much that goes into keeping your penis happy, healthy, and hard.

 You might think that a beautiful partner is all it takes and you wouldn’t be alone.
 We women have long blamed our thick thighs and juicy waistlines for flaccid penises but they do not actually play as big a role as a man’s biology.

 Daddy, your penis is your friend and when he isn’t working right, he might be trying to tell you something.
 If you are suffering from a sudden (or more frequent) bout of erectile dysfunction, it may be an indication of: